Quantum Measurement and Initial Conditions: Discussion

-Notable with respect to the way past seems to be influenced by future choices is the \textit{two-state vector formalism} (TSV) \cite{aharonov1964time,aharonov1988result,aharonov1990superpositions,aharonov1991complete,aharonov1993measurements,aharonov2007newinsights,aharonov2007TSV,aharonov2009multiple,aharonov2012future-past}.
-This way of describing things, by combining weak measurement with a description of quantum mechanics based on a state vector evolving in the future, and another one in the past, reveals something intimate about the nature of quantum mechanics.
-It proved to be very proficient in thinking about new experiments, which explore the limits we thought quantum mechanics has.
-For example, in relation with the idea of apparent influence of the past by the future, in \cite{aharonov2012future-past} is revealed how the EPR experiment can be modified to show that apparently future strong measurements affect the outcomes of weak measurements performed in the past.
-While TSV provides a way to think about quantum systems in terms of future initial conditions, the conclusion of our analysis is independent on this approach.
+A proposal to explain the apparently nonlocal EPR correlations by local and apparently retrocausal paths in spacetime, somewhat similar to that in section \sref{s:EPR}, was proposed by Olivier Costa de Beauregard in 1947 \cite{deBeauregard1953-DEBMQ}.
+Related ideas appear in \cite{Rietdijk1978retroactiveInfluence}.

-Apparently non-local and non-causal behaviors suggest that even the version of quantum mechanics where the collapse is admitted to be non-unitary or discontinuous, also requires the initial conditions to be very special, compatible with the initial conditions of other systems participating in the experiment.
-Hence, the property of restricted initial conditions cannot be avoided by admitting a non-unitary {\qmR}.
+Notable with respect to the way past seems to be influenced by future choices is the \textit{two-state vector formalism} (TSV) \cite{aharonov1964time,aharonov1988result,aharonov1991complete,aharonov2007TSV,aharonov2012future-past}.
+This way of describing things, by combining weak measurement with a description of quantum mechanics based on a state vector evolving towards the future, and another one towards the past, reveals something intimate about the nature of quantum mechanics.
+Also, an interesting interpretation of the wavefunction collapse using the TSV formalism was proposed in \cite{AharonovCohen2014MeasurementCollapse}.
+TSV formalism proved to be very proficient in thinking about new experiments, which explore the limits we thought quantum mechanics has.
+For example, in relation with the idea of apparent influence on the past from the future, in \cite{aharonov2012future-past} is revealed how the EPR experiment can be modified to show that apparently future strong measurements affect the outcomes of weak measurements performed in the past.
+While TSV formalism provides a way to think about quantum systems in terms of future initial conditions, the conclusion of our analysis is different and independent of this approach.